 We have an effective registration statement on Form S-4 registering 5,000,000 common units that may be offered and issued by the Partnership from time to time in connection with asset acquisitions or other business combination transactions.
-At present, none of the 5,000,000 units have been issued.
+On June 30, 2009, we acquired producing and non-producing Barnett Shale mineral and royalty interests located in Tarrant County, Texas for 1,600,000 common units of Dorchester Minerals, L.P. issued pursuant to the shelf registration statement.
+Net assets acquired at the date of acquisition totaled \$36,496,000.
+The balance sheets presented include \$35,245,000 in property additions.
+After the issuance, 3,400,000 units remain available under the shelf registration statement.